|

 Accredited Nature-Connecting Holistic Degree Courses On Line: Natural Career Education Personal and Professional Whole Life System Training Grants and Jobs. |

-TO IMPLEMENT THE ARTICLE THAT APPEARS ON THIS PAGE: Educating Counseling and Healing With Nature Supportive Degrees, Career Training Courses and Jobs On Line Project NatureConnect offers nature-centered distant learning that enables you to add the benefits of nature-connecting methods and credentials to your degree program and/or your skills, interests and hobbies.
+TO IMPLEMENT THE SANITY OF LIVING IN BALANCE: Educating Counseling and Healing With Nature Supportive Degrees, Career Training Courses and Jobs On Line Project NatureConnect offers nature-centered distant learning that enables you to add the benefits of nature-connecting methods and credentials to your degree program and/or your skills, interests and hobbies.
 We honor your prior training and life experience by providing grants and equivalent education credit for it.
 You may take accredited or professional CEU coursework and/or obtain a Nature-Connected Degree or Certificate in most disciplines or personal interests.
 A partial subject list is located at the bottom of this page.

 We Ever Learn?